Bob Katter: Republic

+Katter supports Australia being a republic, arguing that national independence is inconsistent with allegiance to a foreign monarch.

 Personal life

 Katter occasionally identifies as being an Aboriginal Australian and has described himself as a blackfella in federal parliament, in interviews, during television appearances and at public events.
 Katter claims that in his youth he was accepted as a member of the Kalkadoon tribe in the Cloncurry area, otherwise known as the "Curry mob", and said he has long since felt a deep connection with Aboriginal people.

+Katter married Brisbane socialite Susan O'Rourke in 1970.
+They have five children together: one boy, Robbie, and four daughters.
+They also have fifteen grandchildren.

 His son Robbie has been a member of the Queensland Legislative Assembly since 2012, representing Mount Isa from 2012 to 2017, and Traeger since 2017.
 He represents much of the territory that his father represented in state parliament.

-Katter supports the North Queensland Cowboys in the National Rugby League (NRL).
+Katter supports the North Queensland Cowboys for the National Rugby League (NRL).

+Katter is Roman Catholic, with his father Bob Sr. and grandfather Carl being Roman Catholic and Maronite Catholic, respectively.